Kate Dunn Online Counselling and Supervision

 Find out more about online counselling

 After a couple of years' experience of delivering counselling online, I undertook more formal research into the impact of this approach, inviting clients and other online counsellors to participate in an academic study exploring the nature of the online relationship.
-This research has subsequently been published in journal articles and described in book chapters (see my publications list).
+This research has subsequently been published in more than 100 journal articles and cited in several books (see my publications list).
+This findings of this early research indicated that digital technology can be enabling and increase opportunities for equality, diversity and inclusivity.
+I am passionate about using digital technology to overcome traditional boundaries and facilitate counselling for those who may have unable or unwilling to seek help before.
+At the same time, I am committed to providing secure, ethical and confidential spaces to enable these counselling relationships to flourish.

 During the COVID-19 pandemic, online counselling and hybrid approaches became the 'norm' (as opposed to being thought of as an unusual way of engaging in counselling) and this has had a considerable impact on both clients and practitioners.
 My most recent publication explores in more detail some of the questions and potential pitfalls that may arise in online settings (as well as the perceived advantages) and highlights the need for sensitive, informed assessment processes and service delivery when moving to this setting.
 See Person-Centred and Experiential Therapies 2021 Vol 20 Issue 4

-I keep in close contact with professional colleagues who also work online and I regularly make presentations to organizations, groups and at conferences.
+I keep in close contact with professional colleagues who share my interests in the impact of digital technology on psychotherapy and counselling and I regularly make presentations to organizations, groups and at conferences.

 In recent years I have worked closely with BACP to provide guidance for colleagues who are considering taking some of their work online in order to promote safe and ethical practice at all levels and across a wide range of settings.